 What tools do I need to make this?

 A crockpot is the main piece of equipment you need.
-I have this one, but any slow cooker should do.
-The recipe is relatively forgiving so you just might need to adjust the cooking time if yours cooks more quickly or slowly.
+I have this crock pot, but any slow cooker should do.
+Just note that if you’re using a slow cooker, with the heating element only at the bottom instead of surrounding the whole pot, it will take longer to cook.
+The recipe is relatively forgiving so you just might need to adjust the cooking time if yours cooks more quickly or slowly since each model is somewhat different.

 - Tacos